 Consents and Approvals

 .
-No approval, consent, waiver or authorization of, or registration, declaration or filing with, exemption by or any notice to any governmental body or other third party is required to be made, obtained or given by Purchaser (other than consents necessary to add Seller as a party to the Investors’ Rights Agreement pursuant to Section 5.2(j) hereof): (a) for or in connection with the valid execution and delivery by Purchaser of this Agreement or the other Transaction Documents to which it is a party or the consummation by Purchaser of the transactions contemplated hereby and thereby, (b) for or in connection with the sale, transfer, assignment, conveyance, or delivery of the Purchased Assets, including the Software to Purchaser, or (c) as a condition to the legality, validity or enforceability as against Purchaser of this Agreement or the other Transaction Documents.
+No approval, consent, waiver or authorization of, or registration, declaration or filing with, exemption by or any notice to any governmental body or other third party is required to be made, obtained or given by Purchaser (other than consents necessary to add Seller as a party to the Investors’ Rights Agreement pursuant to Section 5.2(j) hereof): (a) for or in connection with the valid execution and delivery by Purchaser of this Agreement or the other Transaction Documents to which it is a party or the consummation by Purchaser of the transactions contemplated hereby and thereby, (b) for or in connection with the sale, transfer, assignment, conveyance, or delivery of the Purchased Assets, including the Software to Purchaser, (c) for or in connection with the issuance and delivery of the Warrant or the Common Stock issuable upon the exercise of the Warrant, or (d) as a condition to the legality, validity or enforceability as against Purchaser of this Agreement or the other Transaction Documents.

 Legal Proceedings